DecDuck/kleicreator/README.md

  - Tag: A limiting tag, used for character specific crafts.
 #### Resources
 Has the ability to create/import textures, animations or speech files.
- - Textures: First select the .text file, then the .xml file
+ - Textures: First select the .tex file, then the .xml file
- - Speech: Specific the item name and the defaults for the first entry, also the type of speech (Character is simply useless)
+ - Speech: Specify the file name
- - Animation: Pick a .zip that has the animation
+ - Animation: Pick a .zip that has the animation.
+To use with items, the bank and build have to be the item's id
 #### Speech
 Shows only the speech resources, their location and how many entries they have.
 #### Export
-Does nothing (at the moment)
+Converts the project to a working mod that can be used in game